sktime/sktime/docs/source/roadmap.rst

 * Enhance governance structures for package affiliation, industry involvement, and to ensure inclusive, diverse and sustainable community
 * Develop collaboration with existing package developers to work towards a more unified ecosystem

+.. _framework:

-Framework development
+Framework
-^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^

+sktime develops a unified framework toolbox for machine learning with time series.
+This requires to design and implement:

-* design and implement standardized interface for different time series learning tasks
+* Standardized interface for different time series learning tasks;
-* implement tools for reduction approaches, making algorithms for one task applicable to solve another task
+* Reduction approaches between learning tasks, allowing algorithms for one task to be applied to another task;
-* implement re-usable tools for building composite models such as pipelines
+* Tools for model composition (pipelines, tuning, etc.);
-* implement tools for model evaluation and comparative benchmarking, including common baseline models
+* Tools for model evaluation and comparative benchmarking;
-* establish standard data representation for time series, establish common frameworks and APIs for different learning tasks and modelling approaches as standards, integrate existing packages into common framework (data container)
-* integrate awkward-array
+* Standardized data representation for time series;

+.. _time-series-classification:

 Time series classification
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-* develop and implement state-of-the-art time series algorithms

 .. list-table::
    :header-rows: 1

    * - Project
-     - Links
      - Description
    * - Multivariate data
-     -
      - Extend algorithms to handle multivariate data
    * - Parallelization
-     - #381
      - Parallelize algorithms using joblib or numba
    * - Unequal length data
-     - #230
      - Extend algorithms to handle unequal length data
    * - New algorithms
-     - #259
      - Add new algorithms
    * - Data simulators
-     - #353
      - Add data simulators for unit testing and algorithm explanation/interpretability

+.. _time-series-regression:

 Time series regression
 ^^^^^^^^^^^^^^^^^^^^^^